Glass Trinity, Chapter 11: Bonds of Fate

 He kissed her forehead, and she laughed through her tears.

-Hashirama finished donning his armor, which was dinged up in places from the invasion despite the thorough cleaning he'd given it.
+Hashirama finished donning his armor, which was scratched and cracked in places from the invasion despite the thorough cleaning he'd given it.
 When he got back to the mainland, he would have to commission one of the armorers for a new suit.

-"No," Hashirama said.
-He sighed.
+"No," Hashirama said glumly.
 "I thought for sure Ensui would accept my terms after everything.
 I s'pose there's not much else I can do."

 Tobirama grunted.
 "Their loss.
 If they're too stupid to see the opportunity, then they're not worth it."